 Cash back rewards do not expire as long as your account is open.

 This card comes with some basic shopping and travel protections, along with a handy perk for students.
-It’s important to note a few things it does not come with, however:
+One common feature that it doesn’t include is the ability to add authorized users.

 When you pay for Amazon Prime Student with your Deserve card (at either a monthly or annual rate), you’ll get a statement credit of up to $59 to pay for the membership cost.
 This will cover one year of membership.
 If your account is delinquent or over the credit limit, you will not receive this credit.

 Some current cardholders may be given an offer of a one-year membership to Priority Pass Select for spending $1,000 within 120 days of receiving the offer.